Diseases & Conditions

 Your shoulder also relies on strong tendons and muscles to keep your shoulder stable.

-Shoulder dislocations can be partial, with the ball of the upper arm coming just partially out of the socket.
-This is called a subluxation.
+When the ball of the upper arm comes partially out of the socket, this is called a subluxation.
 A complete dislocation means the ball comes all the way out of the socket.

 Once the ligaments, tendons, and muscles around the shoulder become loose or torn, dislocations can occur repeatedly.
 Chronic shoulder instability is the persistent inability of these tissues to keep the arm centered in the shoulder socket.